TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Lines_and_Planes.md

 :url: https://embed.grasple.com/exercises/2b9cb96e-caa3-4f1c-8f65-a77be3f70050?id=67065
 :label: grasple_exercise_1_4_9
 :dropdown:
-:description: To find the parametric vector equation of a plane given by three points
+:description: To find the parametric vector equation of a plane given by three points.

 ::::